ydingles/teamtest/README.md

-"My favorite candy is candy corn!"
+"My favorite fruit is oranges."